 Teens must complete one of the following to receive a Passport:

--Teen Fitness Camps: Summer Teen Fitness Camp (any 1 week session qualifies for Passport Card) or the Teen Vacation Week camps.
+-Teen Fitness Camps: Summer Teen Fitness Camp (any 1 week session qualifies for Passport Card) or the Teen Vacation Week clinics.

 Q: Do you have any exercise classes for teens?

 Q: What’s the best way for me to get started?

 A: When you join the Rye Y, you are eligible for a Facility Orientation in our Wellness Center where we’ll show you how to use our equipment and help you get started.
 We also offer orientations for Group Wellness and Aquatics programs as well as free 15 minute swim assessments.